 1940 – 1978

-After a series of transitions from owner to owner, the vodka company and its products had a minimalist logo.
+After a series of transitions from one owner to the next, the vodka company and its products used a minimalist logo.
 Designers removed the coat of arms, mantle, and crown, retaining only the arched lettering with the updated brand name.
 The word ‘Smirnoff’ was upgraded: the white letters got a black shadow in thin lines on the right side.
 Thanks to them, the inscription looked imposing and respectable.
 The background for it was a red canvas with a wide golden border.

 1978 – 2003